-I started this blog on whim in 2010 as a place to share; the things I liked, the things I found that I couldn’t stop telling my friends about…just little bits of my life, really.
-Over the past almost 10 years, I’ve learned new skills like taking pictures, how SEO works and naturally my blog has changed along with my abilities.
+I started this blog on a whim in 2010 as a place to share; the things I liked, the things I found that I couldn’t stop telling my friends about…just little bits of my life, really.
+Over the past almost 10 years, I’ve learned new skills like taking pictures, how SEO works and the importance of buying genuine Niche Edit Links to stay above the other fellow blogs out there (sorry guys…) and naturally my blog has changed along with my abilities.
 As I’ve grown up and my interests have evolved and changed, so have my blog and the things I share here.

 But I’ve recently realised that I miss reading exactly this kind of personal content on the blogs I started following 10 years ago.
 And I miss sharing these pieces of myself with people who connect with them.
 I miss writing the little updates, as casually if for my friends, about nothing in particular.

 So I’ve decided to make space for more of the kind of stuff I started with.
 This is the first of what will most likely be weekly Journal Entry posts, where I can just chat away and share small bits about my life and my current interests and the things I get up to that aren’t really ‘blog post worthy’ but that I still want to share.
 I’m really looking forward to getting back to the original format of blogging – to the stuff we were sharing when we didn’t know what we were doing.

 Saturday marked 3 weeks back in Cape Town, after a full month of summer travels in Europe.
 This was the first time in my adult life that I had the time and the means to take a month off work, and I am so grateful that I had the opportunity to make this dream trip a reality.
 I saved for a long time for this trip (which was of course painfully expensive on the Rand), working double contracts on freelance projects to be able to afford it.